stackbitsales/twin-cities-makeup-0e0bd/content/pages/faq.md

           stylist/artist that is required for the wedding day.
 There are not extra fees for time taken to travel to the client’s location just for the mileage.
-      - question: When should the consultation be booked?
-How far in advance?
+      - question: Late Start or tardiness of any member of the bridal party?
         answer: >-
           The consultations are done about 5-6 weeks prior to the wedding day and are held at Lisa’s studio.
 Consultations are done Monday-Friday